-Disciplinary provisions
+• Disciplinary provisions

 The rules and regulations must determine the general and permanent rules relating to discipline.
 In particular, they determine the nature and scale of sanctions the employer can take.

 In those companies where it is compulsory, a sanction can only be applied if it is stipulated by the rules and regulations.

 The rules and regulations set out the provisions relating to employees' rights of defence and the provisions relating to psychological and sexual harassment and sexist acts stipulated by the French employment code.
+It also highlights the existence of the whistleblower protection mechanism.